How Long Can Roaches Live Without Food?

 Will Roaches Go Away If There Is No Food?

-As already mentioned, cockroaches have the ability to go without food for up to a month.
 This impressive survival skill is due to their capacity to extract nutrients from unconventional sources like glue or raw meat.
+When conventional food becomes scarce, they’ll begin attacking anything they deem edible.

-How Long Can Roaches Survive Without Water?
+How Long Can Roaches Live Without Water?

 It’s worth noting that roaches don’t necessarily require a significant water source to survive.
 Even a single drop of water can be enough to help them last for several weeks.
-This is one of the reasons they can be challenging to eliminate from your living space.

 Want to Let the Pros Handle It?